 Expect Gold to trade sideways: Sushil Finance

-According to Sushil Finance, expect gold prices to trade sideways on the back offed chair Yellen’s statements.
+According to Sushil Finance, expect gold prices to trade sideways on the back of profit booking after sharp up move.

-Gold prices rose on Wednesday, edging further from this week's near four - month low after comments from Federal Reserve Chair Janet Yellen curbed speculation that U.S. interest rates would rise more than once this year.
-In congressional testimony, Yellen said that given current estimates the Fed would not need to lift rates all that much further to reach a neutral level that neither encourages nor discourages economic activity.
-The dollar slipped and U.S. Treasury yields fell after Yellen's comments in what may be one of her last appearances before Congress.
-Immediately after her statement, federal funds futures implied traders saw a 53 percent chance the Fed would raise key overnight borrowing costs at its December meeting, down from 60 percent beforehand, according to CME Group's Fed Watch program.
-Gold is highly sensitive to rising U.S. interest rates, as these increase the opportunity cost of holding non - yielding bullion, while boosting the greenback, in which it is priced.
-In the major physical markets, Com merz bank said in a note that higher imports into No. 2 consumer India, reported the previous day, could prove to be the last to show such strength for a while.Outlook
+Gold climbed on Monday and was likely to see further gains after the dollar slumped to multi - month lows on the back of data that pointed to weak U.S. inflation and dampened prospects for rate hikes.
+Gold prices slightly pared gains as the U.S. dollar came off its lows after hitting its lowest level against a basket of major currencies in 10 months as recent soft U.S. inflation and domestic demand figures undermined arguments for the Federal Reserve to raise interest rates.Outlook

-We expect gold prices to trade sideways on the back offed chair Yellen’s statements.
+We expect gold prices to trade sideways on the back of profit booking after sharp up move.

 For all commodities report, click here